'I Would Do Anything For Her': A German Dad's Search For His Daughter, Taken By ISIS

 "And I said, 'I'll see you next week,' " he recalls.

 A few days later, he received a call from an unknown number in Turkey.
 It was his ex-wife's new husband.
-He told Farooqi he was in Turkey, recovering from injuries while fighting in Syria.
+He told Farooqi he was in Turkey, recovering from injuries sustained while fighting in Syria.
 He'd brought the whole family to Turkey, including Aaliya.

 "I was shocked," says Farooqi, a native of Hamburg.
 "I didn't know what [he] was talking about."